EddieStn/Art-of-fitness/README.md

 # Art of Fitness

-### Art of Fitness is a website designed to help everyone getting into fitenss.
-It explains some benefits of a fit life, workout tips as well as exercices, and dietary informations as well as some healthy meal examples.
+### Art of Fitness is a webpage designed to help, guide and motivate you in your fitness journey with accurate information, workout exercises and healthy meals.

 ### Open the live webpage through this [link](https://eddiestn.github.io/Art-of-fitness/index.html)